Skeleton-based Relational Reasoning for Group Activity Analysis: Experiments

 As it was mentioned previously, our relational and inference modules are implemented as MLPs.
 The relational module ($g$) consists of four fully-connected layers, first three with 1000 units and the fourth with 500.
 For the inference ($f$) module, we use three fully-connected layers with 500, 250 and 250 units respectively.
-The attention mechanisms parameters ($W_{GQ}$, $W_{GK}$, $W_{IQ}$ and $W_{IK}$) have the same dimensions as the input relations vectors ($R_{p}$).
+The group and individual attention mechanisms parameters ($W_{GQ}$, $W_{GK}$, $W_{IQ}$ and $W_{IK}$) have the same dimensions as the input relations vectors ($R_{p}$).
+For the inter-person relations attention, the parameters ($W^{inter}_{Q}$ and $W^{inter}_{K}$) have the same dimensions as the inter-person relations vectors ($R^{inter}_{p,q}$).
 Our whole network is trained through back-propagation with Adam optimizer and learning rate value of 1e-4.
 Weight initialization coming from a truncated normal distribution with 0 mean and 0.045 standard deviation.
 We use a dropout rate of 0.25 for the $f$ module and the attention parameters, no dropout at $g$.
 Additionally to the individual loss weighting factor defined in Eq. (\ref{eq:loss_girn_both}), we also apply weights specific to class, since the number of instances for each of the individual actions is highly imbalanced (Standing represents almost 70\%, Jumping only 0.6\%).
 The relationship types are first trained separately, then their specific set of $g$ parameters ($\Theta$, $\phi$ and $\omega$) is fine-tuned while the upper layers (attention mechanisms and $f$ modules) are trained from scratch with the concatenated relations.

 The individuals connection strategy used by the inter-person relationship type, responsible for defining $\mathbb{C}_p$ in Eq.~(\ref{eq:inter-person}), is tailored for the players structure in volleyball matches.
 Individuals are first split into two teams, then into two sub-groups: front and back.
 The \textit{front} sub-group consists of the three players positioned closer to the volleyball net and the \textit{back} sub-group are the remaining three, positioned furthest from the net.
 The players at the \textit{back} are only connected to those on the same team, meanwhile the players in the \textit{front} are also connected to the opponent players positioned in the other team's \textit{front}.
 In case there are players missing, we leave unfilled spots in the \textit{back} sub-groups.
 Connecting all the players would be counter-effective because the features from the important interactions could vanish due to the average operation with so many other interactions, possibly less relevant.
 Moreover, the number of pairs grows geometrically with the number of individuals connections and the number of joints used, becoming computationally prohibitive at some cases.
 In Subsection~\ref{subsec:inter_connect} we provide empirical results addressing these issues, that further support the connection strategy adopted.